trungquy/image_warping/README.md

-Image Warpping using Homography Transformation
+Image Warping using Homography Transformation

 - Step 1: Manually pick 4 points of **one rectangle** in the **same plane** in original image
 - Step 2: Compute homography matrix H